Research

 Specific Research Interests

-Relativity.
-General relativity describes gravity as a four-dimensional geometric structure called space-time, in which the concepts of absolute space and time cease to exist.
-Gravity is therefore a geometric consequence of the curvature of space-time in the presence of mass and energy.
-Several theoretical predictions have been experimentally confirmed over the past decades.
-Despite all the achievements, the understanding of general relativity in length scales where quantum effects are relevant is still a challenge that requires theoretical and experimental efforts.
-The elucidation of the effects of gravitational interaction on quantum aspects of matter may trigger a new era of technology by exploiting quantum properties such as entanglement and coherence on global scales.
-In this sense, quantum field theory in curved space is the best theoretical formalism in predicting physical phenomena in the interface between quantum mechanics and relativity.
+General relativity describes gravity as a four-dimensional geometric structure known as space-time, where the concepts of absolute space and time no longer apply.
+Gravity, in this framework, is a geometric consequence of the curvature of space-time shaped by mass and energy.
+Many of its theoretical predictions have been experimentally validated over the past decades.
+However, understanding general relativity at length scales where quantum effects become significant remains a challenge that requires both theoretical and experimental advancements.
+Unraveling the impact of gravitational interactions on the quantum aspects of matter could lead us into a new technological era, utilizing quantum properties like entanglement and coherence on a global scale.
+In this regard, quantum field theory in curved spaces provides the most effective theoretical framework for predicting physical phenomena at the intersection of quantum mechanics and relativity.
+This is one of the focus of our group.

 Full Publication List